 Let 'Snow Queen' oakleaf hydrangea reign over your garden!
 This large native hydrangea creates a dramatic presence in the garden simply due to its stature, and once its huge, full flowers begin to appear in early summer, it will command everyone's attention.
-Fall color is also outstanding, as its peeling bark when it is dormant in winter.
+Fall color is also outstanding, as is its peeling bark when it is dormant in winter.
 If you have the space for 'Snow Queen', it will more than earn that real estate with its performance and longevity.

 What makes 'Snow Queen' different from other oakleaf hydrangeas?